beauwilliams/Alfred-System-Media-Controller/README.md

 # System Media Controller for Alfred

-This is a simple nmeumonic workflow.
+This is a simple nnemonic workflow.

 ---